Planning A Winter Backpacking Trip

 Another option for clean water is using water purification drops or tablets.
 The downside to drops and tablets is that this method alters the taste of the water.
 I recommend carrying drops or tablets for backup use if your filter fails or freezes.

 For winter backpacking, I recommend using insulated water bottles over hydration bottles.
 Insulated bottles will slow the freezing process.
 Stow these bottles upside down.
 Water freezes from the top down, so stowing your water upside down on subfreezing days will offer more sips of water before it is completely frozen.
 Of course, keep your water in your tent with you at night.
-It is warmer in the tent that outside.
+It is warmer in the tent than outside.

 If melting snow is your only option for water, follow the simple steps below: